Where are we?

-After the Book Sale on May the 1st we reduce our stock to about 6000 by rejecting books in poor condition.
-During the year the stock will grow to about 10000 books which we display at the book sale.
+After the Grand Bazaar & Book Sales we reduce our stock to about 6000 by rejecting books in poor condition.
+During the year the stock will grow to about 10000 books which we display at the next book sale.
 In our shop we only have space to display about 800 books, CDs and DVDs.
 The rejected books are taken to a company in Agen for pulping.

 Pre-used 230V electrical items can by law only be sold with a safety test certificate supplied by a qualified electrician.
-We cannot do this so we will sell them at the brocante (car boot sale) in mid August, when a certificate is not required.
+We cannot do this so we will sell them at the grand bazaars, when a certificate is not required.